Back to React

-Implement a custom useDebounce hook from scratch
+How would you implement a custom useDebounce hook from scratch?

 Two flavors: `useDebouncedValue(value, delay)` returns the latest value after the input has been stable for `delay` ms — built with `useState` + `useEffect` setTimeout cleanup. `useDebouncedCallback(fn, delay)` returns a stable function that delays its invocation — built with `useRef` for the timer and `useRef` for the latest fn so closures stay fresh.